ch-benard/laravel-apache-pgsql/README.md

 To use this stack, you need a recent version of git, docker and docker-compose that works on your computer.
 There are a lot of tutorial on the internet that can help you installing git, docker and docker-compose.
 I personally have these tools running on my PC that runs Ubuntu 18.04 and on my laptop with CloudReady, a nice ChromeOS fork.

-## How to create a Laravel project from scratch with LARAVEL-APACHE2-PGSQL ?
+## How to create the Laravel/Apache2/PHP 7.3 Docker stack ?

 1. Clone the laravel-apache2-pgsql repository